- Hemorrhoids are swollen blood vessels that can be painful and irritated.

 Avoid any activities that involve heavy lifting or pulling.

-You can expect to make a full recovery within about 14 days.
+You can expect to make a full recovery within about 10 to 14 days.

-When you follow up with your doctor, he or she will probably recommend:
+When you follow up with your doctor, they’ll probably recommend:

 - diet changes, such as eating foods high in fiber